mpentler/edinbustrack/README.md

 Obviously you need python for this, but you also need Beautiful Soup 4 for the screen scraping.
 You can grab that from here: https://www.crummy.com/software/BeautifulSoup/

-Then just "import from edinbustrack *" to load it into your project.
+Then just `import from edinbustrack *` to load it into your project.

 ## Usage